Indigenous territory (Brazil): Developmental pressures

-Institutional Crisis and Human Rights
+Institutional crisis and human rights

 The relationship between Indigenous peoples and the Brazilian government has been chronically and notoriously tense.
 In a 2013 official statement, the Articulation of Indigenous Peoples of Brazil (APIB) clarified that "the so-called 'participatory process,' with regard to the country's Indigenous peoples and organizations, has strictly not occurred, despite a few isolated and informal meetings with some peoples and communities. [...]
 The General Secretariat of the Presidency [...] has sought to discredit the organizations of the Indigenous movement, fostering internal division and weakening not only the movement but also the official Indigenous agency, Funai, contrary to our peoples' and organizations' aspirations for strengthening the institution."

 The Brazilian judiciary has been inconsistent in its rulings, often prolonging demarcation processes for decades, further complicating the issue.
 The regularization of Pataxó lands, for example, took nearly a century to resolve.
 It is estimated that at least 90% of demarcation processes face legal challenges.
 The Public Prosecutor's Office has been accused of acting as a puppet of international NGOs, and other government departments face similar corruption allegations.
 FUNAI itself has been criticized by ruralists and even the government.
 It has been accused of fostering a "land demarcation industry," facilitating the "import" of Indigenous people from Paraguay to organize invasions, and fraudulently identifying communities as Indigenous to create nonexistent "traditional" lands, in a confrontational and deceptive policy allegedly encouraged by CIMI, the Instituto Socioambiental, NGOs, and other entities.
 Even many Indigenous people view FUNAI as having lost credibility, describing it as either dilapidated, outdated, incompetent, or staffed with corrupt officials who sometimes override dissenting leaders and communities or co-opt others with bribes.
 In 2013, the government intervened in FUNAI, stripping it of its exclusive authority over demarcations and redistributing some of its responsibilities to other agencies tied to social and economic development.